Simulating thermal qubits through thermofield dynamics: Quantum teleportation at finite temperature

-Thus, one can simulate the teleport algorithm through TFD algebraic perspective (Fig. \ref{teleport}) using IBM Qiskit.
-Considering the microwave frequency $\omega = 1.5x10^{29}$ s$^{-1}$ in Eq. \eqref{aeb}, one can prepare the thermal vacuum states $|0(\beta)\rangle_{A}$ and $|0(\beta)\rangle_{B}$ at the finite temperature $145$ K. Fig. \ref{teleport2} shows the probability distributions for this teleport algorithm simulated in ideal quantum processor (\texttt{QASM} simulator~\cite{mckay2018qiskit}) and the 7-qubit real quantum processor \textit{ibm\_oslo}.
-As can be seen, the state measured in Bob's vacuum state $|0(\beta)\rangle_{B}$ was, in a good approximation, the thermal qubit state $|0(\beta)\rangle$ for corresponding temperature - $\beta = 0.01$ in Fig. \ref{fig:graph1} (b).
-Thus, the non-thermal state sent by Alice acquires the temperature information of the bath, becoming a thermal qubit in agreement with the result shown in Fig. \ref{fig:graph1} (b).
+Fig. \ref{teleport2} shows the probability distributions for this teleport algorithm simulated in ideal quantum processor (\texttt{QASM} simulator~\cite{mckay2018qiskit}) and the 7-qubit real quantum processor \texttt{ibm\_lagos}\footnote{The \texttt{ibm\_lagos} processor architecture can be found on IBM QE platform \cite{ibm}.
+The details of the processor are beyond the scope of this paper.}.
+As can be seen, the state measured in Bob's vacuum state $|0(\beta)\rangle_{B}$ was, in a good approximation, the thermal qubit state

+which is in agreement with the application of the Thermal Bogoliubov Transformation, Eq. \eqref{bogo}, on Alice's non-thermal state $\vert 1,\Tilde{1} \rangle$, with corresponding temperature $72$ K. Thus, the non-thermal state sent by Alice acquires the temperature information of the bath, becoming a thermal qubit in agreement with the presented Thermofield Dynamics model.